thin-edge/thin-edge.io/docs/src/references/tedge-configuration-management.md

 ## Installation

 As part of this plugin installation:
-* On systemd-enabled devices, the service definition file for this `tedge-configuration-plugin` daemon is also installed.
+* On systemd-enabled devices, the service definition file for this plugin is also installed.

 Once installed, the `tedge-configuration-plugin` runs as a daemon on the device, listening to configuration snapshot commands on the `<root>/<identifier>/cmd/config_snapshot/+` [MQTT topic](mqtt-api.md#command-examples)